 Kinesiology Review is a quarterly online journal that stands alone in its focus on scholarly review articles from any and all of the kinesiology subdisciplines.
 It also publishes theoretical papers, critical analyses of significant issues, position papers, and commentary.

 The insightful review articles in KR address important issues and emerging research in all areas of the sport, movement, and exercise sciences.
 KR also publishes theoretical papers, critical analyses of significant issues and scientific methods, and position papers pertinent to kinesiology.
 One issue each year will contain the annual papers of the National Academy of Kinesiology, which provides commentaries on timely issues in the field.
+Recent articles have touched on recovering from spinal cord injuries, physical activity's scientific role in successful aging, diversity in kinesiology, and the history of organized youth sport in the United States.
+Future articles will continue to explore new research in kinesiology and other topics of importance to the field.

 KR's broad coverage makes it a perfect source of information for faculty, researchers, and professionals who want to stay up to date on emerging research across the disciplines, as well as students who are starting their exploration of this fascinating field of study.